 Swelling of the cheeks and face can be significant over the first 3-4 days with maximum swelling occurring on the 3rd or 4th day after surgery.
 Swelling will then typically resolve over the next week.
 Swelling is very individual and can be different from side to side and patient to patient.
 In order to decrease swelling, ice packs should be applied to the face for 30 minutes then taken off for 30 minutes over the first 24 hours.
 Frozen peas and corn also work well as they easily conform to the face.
 Keeping the head elevated on the day of surgery can also help decrease swelling.
 Medications may also be prescribed to reduce swelling and should be taken according to the prescription.
 Bruising on the cheeks, neck and beneath the eyes is normal and does not represent a problem.

 Most patients do not experience nausea or vomiting following surgery.
-Anesthesia and pain medications can however cause some unfortunate individuals to have an upset stomach and make it difficult to maintain proper nutrition and hydration.
+Anesthesia and pain medications can, however, cause some unfortunate individuals to have an upset stomach and make it difficult to maintain proper nutrition and hydration.
 If you have a history of nausea following surgery we will administer medications during the surgery to help eliminate these effects.
-If the nausea is associated with the pain medication, ibuprofen and plain acetaminophen can be used and will usually eliminate these effects.
-Occasionally, additional medication must be prescribed to alleviate the nausea.
-If the nausea and vomiting continues beyond 6-8 hours please give us a call.
+If the nausea is associated with the pain medication, ibuprofen, and plain acetaminophen can be used and will usually eliminate these effects.
+Occasionally, additional medication must be prescribed to alleviate nausea.
+If nausea and vomiting continue beyond 6-8 hours please give us a call.